-To disable Realtime GI altogether, open the Lighting window (menu: Window > Rendering > Lighting Settings) and uncheck Realtime Global Illumination.
+To disable Realtime GI altogether, open the Lighting window (menu: Window > Rendering > Lighting) and uncheck Realtime Global Illumination.

-For detailed step-by-step advice on using Realtime GI, see the Unity tutorial on Precomputed Realtime GI.
+For detailed step-by-step advice on using Enlighten Realtime Global Illumination, see the Unity tutorial on Precomputed Realtime GI.

 In the Unity Editor, Enlighten splits the Scene into small surface patches, and determines the degree to which these patches are visible to each other.
 At runtime, Enlighten uses this precomputed visibility information to approximate how the Realtime Lights bounce in the Scene, saves the results in a set of lightmaps, and then uses these lightmaps to apply indirect lighting to the Scene.